nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

   url: https://<SECURITY_SERVER_FQDN_OR_IP>:4000/api/v1
 ```

-The ``api-key`` section is for configuring the automatic api key generation parameters for security server
+The ``api_key`` section is for configuring the automatic api key generation parameters for security server
 The ``logging`` section is for configuring the logging parameters of the X-Road Security Server Toolkit
-The ``security-server`` section is for configuring security server parameters
+The ``security_server`` section is for configuring security server parameters

 * /path/to/ssh_private_key should be substituted with the correct path to the ssh private key file, e.g. home/user/id_rsa
 * <SECURITY_SERVER_ROLE_NAME> parameter required for security server api key, should be substituted with a security server role name, e.g. XROAD_SYSTEM_ADMINISTRATOR